 BCI investigating after man dies while in custody of Springfield Township police

-SPRINGFIELD TOWNSHIP – Officials with the Summit County Medical Examiner’s Office and the state Bureau of Criminal Investigation confirm to the Fox 8 I-Team that they are investigating the death of a man, who died in police custody.
+SPRINGFIELD TOWNSHIP, Ohio – Officials with the Summit County Medical Examiner’s Office and the state Bureau of Criminal Investigation confirm to the Fox 8 I-Team that they are investigating the death of a man, who died in police custody.

 The man, who has not been identified, died Monday morning shortly after being taken into custody by Springfield Township police.